I am forced to think through my ideas to a higher degree.

 Obviously, my understanding and abilities where language and writing are concerned are improved.

-My need to communicate my opinions is fullfilled (irrespective of the size of the readership).
+My need to communicate my opinions is fulfilled (irrespective of the size of the readership).

 I have the satisfaction of having at least planted a tree and lit a candle.

-I have something tangible (in a metaphorical sense) to show for my sabbatical and other times of non-work.
+I have something tangible (in a metaphorical sense) to show for my sabbaticals and other times of non-work.

-Many of the above items would have applied even if I kept my writings to myself; however, the extra effort involved in publishing them is not great, so why should I?
+Many of the above items would have applied even if I kept my writings to myself; however, the extra effort involved in publishing them is not great, so why not publish?

 The following is an automatically generated list of other pages linking to this one.
 These may or may not contain further content relevant to this topic.